EconMike/InflationReportApril/README.md

 # InflationReportApril
 The Economic Monitor: Inflation report.
-The code the chart is here.
+The code for the chart is here.